Caldor: Accelerated growth

-By 1963, Caldor had stores in Peekskill, NY, and Danbury, Hamden, CT, Norwalk, and Riverside, CT, in addition to the original location in Port Chester, NY.
-Staying true to its belief in the benefits of regionalization each new store was planned in close proximity to Caldor's headquarters.
+By 1963, Caldor had stores in Peekskill, NY, Danbury, CT, Hamden, CT, Norwalk, CT, and Riverside, CT, in addition to the original location in Port Chester, NY.
+Staying true to its belief in the benefits of regionalization each new store was planned close to Caldor's headquarters.
 In November of that year Caldor's common stock, which had split two for one in September, began trading on the American Stock Exchange.

 In 1966, Caldor opened its ninth store.
 Its management, sales, and executive board were also expanded in size and depth.
 A report written that same year by The Value Line Investment Survey, one of Wall Street's most influential investment advisory services, recognized Caldor as a company growing at a rate of advance faster than that of Xerox Corporation.

 During the remainder of the 1960s and the 1970s, the economy saw years of booming consumer consumption, as well as contraction and recession.
 Throughout these changing times and varied economic climates Caldor continued to show healthy profits and expansion.
 Many Caldor competitors, such as E.J.
 Korvette, Grand Way Stores, Two Guys, and W. T. Grant, did not fare as well and would shut down.
 In 1976, Caldor took over seven stores formerly operated by the defunct W. T. Grant, giving Caldor immediate access to locations that were already zoned for retail outlets and access to fast-tracked expansion.
 According to Bennett, those stores became "immediately profitable" for Caldor.